-The parties to this agreement recognise that for the Agreement to be successful then the changes and measures contained within this Agreement need to be implemented through an open and consultative process.

-The parties to this agreement are committed to involving employees and their representatives in the decision-making processes affecting the workforce.
+- 8.4.1 The parties to this agreement recognise that for the Agreement to be successful then the changes and measures contained within this Agreement need to be implemented through an open and consultative process. - 8.4.2 The parties to this agreement are committed to involving employees and their representatives in the decision-making processes affecting the workforce.
 This includes the provision of information on policy, planning and management strategies for service delivery.
-Employees will be encouraged to participate in the consultation processes by allowing adequate time to understand, analyse and respond to such information.

-Consultation requires the exchange of timely information and genuine desire for the consideration of each party's view before making a final decision.
+Employees will be encouraged to participate in the consultation processes by allowing adequate time to understand, analyse and respond to such information. - 8.4.3 Consultation requires the exchange of timely information and genuine desire for the consideration of each party's view before making a final decision.

-8.2.3 Health Consultative Forum
+8.5 Health Consultative Forum

-A HCF is a joint management and union consultative forum.
-There continues to be a requirement for each employer to establish and maintain a HCF.

-Matters that are not able to be addressed at the LCF will be tabled and discussed through the HCF.
+- 8.5.1 A HCF is a joint management and union consultative forum.
+There continues to be a requirement for each employer to establish and maintain a HCF. - 8.5.2 Matters that are not able to be addressed at the LCF will be tabled and discussed through the HCF.
 Matters that cannot be resolved via the HCF will be referred to the BEMS SBU.

-8.2.4 Building, Engineering and Maintenance Services State Bargaining Unit (BEMS SBU)
+8.6 Building, Engineering and Maintenance Services State Bargaining Unit (BEMS SBU)

-The BEMS SBU was formed to deal specifically with BEMS issues that cannot be resolved at the local consultative forums (LCF/HCF).

-The BEMS SBU will facilitate meaningful consultation between the employer and relevant unions regarding industrial issues affecting the employers of the BEMS workforce.

-BEMS SBU will convene at least four (4) times annually.

-The BEMS SBU comprises of at least a quorum of two union representatives and two management representatives.
-Union representatives will be full time officials and nominated authorised delegates (usually one delegate per union).

-Any BEMS SBU member may submit agenda items.
+- 8.6.1 The BEMS SBU was formed to deal specifically with BEMS issues that cannot be resolved at the local consultative forums (LCF/HCF). - 8.6.2 The BEMS SBU will facilitate meaningful consultation between the employer and relevant unions regarding industrial issues affecting the employers of the BEMS workforce. - 8.6.3 BEMS SBU will convene at least four times annually. - 8.6.4 The BEMS SBU comprises of at least a quorum of two union representatives and two management representatives.
+Union representatives will be full time officials and nominated authorised delegates (usually one delegate per union). - 8.6.5 Any BEMS SBU member may submit agenda items.
 Agenda items must include relevant material that provides detail of the agenda item to enable discussion and consideration at the BEMS SBU.
-Agenda items and relevant material must be provided to the secretariat not less than one week prior to the next scheduled BEMS SBU.

-In the case of emergent situations, the BEMS SBU will hear any concerns raised by the unions not directly discussed at the local forums (LCF/HCF).
-However, where it is identified that the matters should be addressed locally a note will be made on the minutes to reflect the matter is being dealt with at the Hospital and Health Service level (or equivalent).

-Standing agenda items for the BEMS SBU will be:

-- Attendance and Apologies

-- Confirmation of Minutes

-- Review of Action Items from Previous Meeting

-- Agenda Items

-- · General Business

-Where the parties to the certified agreement attending the BEMS SBU form an agreed view on the resolution of the grievance this is the position that must be accepted and implemented by the parties and shall be given effect by the Hospital and Health Service Chief Executive officer.
+Agenda items and relevant material must be provided to the secretariat not less than one week prior to the next scheduled BEMS SBU. - 8.6.6 In the case of emergent situations, the BEMS SBU will hear any concerns raised by the unions not directly discussed at the local forums (LCF/HCF).
+However, where it is identified that the matters should be addressed locally a note will be made on the minutes to reflect the matter is being dealt with at the HHS level (or equivalent). - 8.6.7 Standing agenda items for the BEMS SBU will be: - (a) Attendance and Apologies - (b) Confirmation of Minutes - (c) Review of Action Items from Previous Meeting - (d) Agenda Items - (e) General Business - 8.6.8 Where the parties to the certified agreement attending the BEMS SBU form an agreed view on the resolution of the grievance this is the position that must be accepted and implemented by the parties and shall be given effect by the HHS Chief Executive officer.

-8.3 Organisational change and restructuring
+8.7 Organisational Change and Restructuring